Photo Credit: rawpixel

 Keep in mind that a two-time closing means double the closing costs (a down payment with closing costs as well as a second closing of the permanent mortgage, or “end loan”).
 If you want more security in the end mortgage rate and are comfortable with the terms and conditions initially established with the loan, then a one-time close makes more sense.

-, a custom log home reflects your desires; make sure your financing fits your needs as well.
+to decor, a custom log home reflects your desires; make sure your financing fits your needs as well.